 Each year, STPA awards two research-based awards during the annual conference.
-Individuals may indicate their interest in being considered for an award at proposal submission but are also required to register by the presenter registration deadline for consideration.
+Individuals may indicate their interest in being considered for an award at the time of paper proposal submission and are also required to register for the conference by the announced presenter registration deadline for award consideration.

-While multiple proposals may be submitted for consideration to present at the STP&A conference per conference guidelines, any individual may only have one work considered for one conference award.
-Should an individual have multiple presentations accepted for the conference, they can designate which one is to be considered for an award at the time of conference registration.
+While multiple proposals may be submitted for consideration to present at the STP&A conference per conference guidelines, any individual may only have one work considered for one conference research award.
+Should an individual have multiple paper proposals accepted for the conference, they can designate which one is to be considered for an award at the time of conference registration.

 Emily Mulcahy Student Research Award